Quantum Theory and The Symbolic Dynamics of Invariant Sets: Towards a Gravitational Theory of the Quantum: IST and Quantum Theory

+Again, if the system is prepared in the North Pole `up' state, then there is a well defined probability of being measured `up' in either the $p'_1$ or $p'_2$ direction will equal 1/2.
+Counterfactually, if the spin-1/2 system had been prepared in the 'up' direction relative to the $p'_1$ direction, then the probability of being measure 'up' in the $p'_2$ direction would be undefined.
+To see this, note from the simple number-theoretic argument in the Appendix, if $0<\phi< \pi/2$ is a dyadic rational multiple of $\pi$ then $\cos^2 \phi/2$ is certainly irrational.

 Recall that two key attributes of $\mathcal{I}_D$ are firstly self similarity and secondly sparseness in the Euclidean space in which $\mathcal{I}_D$ can be embedded.
 The fact that $\mathcal{I}_D$ has measure zero implies that if a point on $\mathcal{I}_D$ is somehow perturbed randomly with respect to the measure of this embedding space, then the perturbed point will almost certainty not lie on $\mathcal{I}_D$.
-If the actual measurement was in the $\mathbf{\hat{z}}$ direction, the perturbation which reorientates the measuring apparatus to the $\mathbf{\hat{x}}$, keeping the particles unchanged, takes the space-time off the invariant set.
+If the system was prepared in the $\mathbf{\hat{z}}$ direction, then the perturbation which reorientates the preparation apparatus to the $\mathbf{\hat{x}}$, keeping the particles unchanged, takes the space-time off the invariant set.
 That is to say, the relationships (\ref{nature}) (\ref{nature2}) and (\ref{nature3}) are consistent with the the sparseness of $\mathcal{I}_D$.
 One could indeed view these relationships as being required by the sparseness of $\mathcal{I}_D$.
 Hence IST can describe the experimental quantum physics of qubits, but in a necessarily contextual fashion (the co-sequence space is linked to an orientation in physical space).
 By contrast, the Hilbert Space of quantum theory is non-contextual (the Hilbert Space is covariant and not linked to any particular choice of measurement orientation).
 In quantum theory, it is an irrelevance whether a particular measurement is counterfactual or not.

-As the discussion in the next Section shows, these considerations are generic and not specific to this particular example.